 2. Open and click-through rates

-An open rate is a percentage that tells you how many successfully delivered emails in a campaigns were opened by subscribers.
-A standard open rate is 20%-30%.
+An open rate is a percentage that tells you how many successfully delivered emails in a campaign were opened by subscribers.
+A standard open rate is 21% to 25%.
 You will notice your open rate is usually higher when you’re first starting out.
 Your subject line plays a big role in your open rate, too—the more compelling the subject line, the higher the open rate.

-A click-through rate is a percentage that tells you how many successfully delivered emails in a campaigns registered at least one click.
-A standard click-through rate is generally two to three times the conversion rate of your online store, maybe 5% or so.
+A click-through rate is a percentage that tells you how many successfully delivered emails in a campaign registered at least one click.
+A standard click-through rate is generally two to three times the conversion rate of your online store, maybe 3% on average, according to Mailchimp.
 Why?
 Because you have a highly targeted group of people on your list who have opted in to your content.
 Your calls to action and images in your email play a big role in your click-through rate.

 While open and click-through rates measure separate behaviors, together they tell you something about how engaging your emails are.
 When the numbers are lopsided—for example, if lots of people opened an email but few clicked the call to action—you can see what improvements are worth making.